contractautomataproject/ContractAutomataLib/README.md

 <h2>Branches</h2>
 This is the main branch of the repository.
-The branch `gh-pages` contains the GitHub page of this repository.
+The branch <tt>gh-pages</tt> contains the GitHub page of this repository.
 This software is currently submitted  as an Original Software Publication for the journal Science of Computer Programming.
-Possible new updates will be implemented on a branch called `development`, whilst waiting for the response to our submission.
+Possible new updates will be implemented on a branch called <tt>development</tt>, whilst waiting for the response to our submission.

 <h2>Contacts</h2>